What do canal stenosis symptoms feel like?

-The most pronounced canal stenosis symptoms (pain, numbness, tingling) are caused by compression of a nerve root or the spinal cord.
+The most pronounced canal stenosis symptoms, such as pain, numbness and tingling, are caused by compression of a nerve root or the spinal cord.
 These symptoms can begin mildly and progressively worsen as the nerve becomes more compressed.
-For this reason, it is important to speak with your physician if you are experiencing these symptoms so you can find a treatment option to help relieve your pain.
+For this reason, it is important to speak with your doctor if you are experiencing these symptoms so you can find a treatment option to help relieve your pain.

 What causes canal stenosis symptoms?

 Canal stenosis symptoms related to spinal nerve compression may include:

 - Pain at the site of the compression

 - Pain that travels the length of the compressed nerve

 - Tingling in the area innervated by the compressed nerve

 - Numbness in the extremities

 - Weakness in the muscle groups innervated by the compressed nerve

 These symptoms may be experienced constantly, or they may be intermittent.
 At times, certain body movements may cause one or more symptoms to flare.
 Pain may also begin with mild discomfort and progress to become debilitating, depending on the severity of the spine condition that is blocking the spinal canal.